Rusty-margined guan: Description

 The rusty-margined guan is 55 to 73 cm long.
 The nominate subspecies weighs 950 to 1150 g and P. s. jacupemba 750 to 880 g.
 The species' upperparts are dark olive to brownish with the eponymous reddish margins on the wing coverts and scapulars.
 The belly is also rusty.
 The face is pale with a supercilium whose color ranges from white to buff or ochre in the different subspecies.
 P. s. jacupemba paler overall than the nominate and P. s. major is darker.

 Distribution and habitat

 The nominate subspecies of rusty-margined guan is found in Amazonian Brazil south of the Amazon River.
 P. s. pseudonyma when treated separately is more westerly than the nominate sensu stricto.
 P. s. jacupemba is found from central and southern Brazil into eastern Bolivia.
-P. s. major is found in extreme souteastern Brazil, eastern Paraguay, and extreme northeastern Argentina.
+P. s. major is found in extreme southeastern Brazil, eastern Paraguay, and extreme northeastern Argentina.

 The rusty-margined guan inhabits a wide variety of landscapes across its large range.
 Examples include the interior and edges of heavy forest, gallery forest, restinga, woodlands in cerrado grasslands, caatinga, mangroves, and Eucalyptus plantations.
 It is generally a bird of the lowlands but can be found as high as 1300 m in parts of Brazil.